skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

      $ mkdir -p ~/.kube
      $ cp /path/to/kubeconfig ~/.kube/config

-2. [For GPU Support] If your Kubernetes cluster has Nvidia GPUs, make sure you have the Nvidia device plugin installed (i.e., ``nvidia.com/gpu`` resource is available on each node) and each node has a label ``skypilot.co/accelerator`` containing the GPU name.
-You can use our GPU labelling script to do this:
+2. **[If using GPUs, not required for GKE clusters]** If your Kubernetes cluster has Nvidia GPUs, make sure you have the Nvidia device plugin installed (i.e., ``nvidia.com/gpu`` resource is available on each node).
+Additionally, you will need to label each node in your cluster with the GPU type.
+For example, a node with v100 GPUs must have a label :code:`skypilot.co/accelerators: v100`.
+We provide a convinience script that automatically detects GPU type and labels each node.
+You can run it with:

    .. code-block:: console

      $ python -m sky.utils.kubernetes.gpu_labeler

-     # To clean up any pending GPU labelling jobs, run python -m sky.utils.kubernetes.gpu_labeler --cleanup
+     Created GPU labeler job for node ip-192-168-54-76.us-west-2.compute.internal Created GPU labeler job for node ip-192-168-93-215.us-west-2.compute.internal GPU labeling started - this may take a few minutes to complete.
+     To check the status of GPU labeling jobs, run `kubectl get jobs --namespace=kube-system -l job=sky-gpu-labeler` You can check if nodes have been labeled by running `kubectl describe nodes` and looking for labels of the format `skypilot.co/accelerators: <gpu_name>`.

    .. note::
      GPU labelling is not required on GKE clusters - SkyPilot will automatically use GKE provided labels.
+However, you will still need to install `drivers <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers>`_.

 2. Run :code:`sky check` and verify that Kubernetes is enabled in SkyPilot.